Towards Cooperative Flight Control Using Visual-Attention: Human-in-the-loop Experiments with a simulated aircraft

 \subsection{Analysis: robustness of the visual attention maps}

 To justify the choice of the CfC model in our framework, we performed an additional experiment comparing the attention profile of a long short-term memory (LSTM) \cite{Hochreiter1997} with that of a CfC network.
-We train both modules with the same PPO algorithm.
-They both accumulate the same amount of rewards.
-For this experiment, the attention profiles are given in \figref{fig:attention map comparison CfC and lstm}.
+We train both modules with the same training data and process.
+One example comparison is shown in \figref{fig:attention map comparison CfC and lstm}.
 When the aircraft approaches the waypoint, the focus on the waypoint in the attention map generated from CfC (\figref{fig: VBP CfC }) is much more evident than that of LSTM (\figref{fig: VBP LSTM}).
 This enhances the robustness of the guardian agent as our concept is dependent on the attention profile of the pilot and guardian agent.